 Delayed Sleep Phase Syndrome (DSPS), also known as Delayed Sleep Phase Disorder (DSPD), is a neurological sleep disorder in which a person's sleep/wake cycle is delayed with respect to the external day/night cycle.
 The person is unable to fall asleep until the wee hours, typically somewhere between 2 am and 6am, and sleeps correspondingly longer in the daytime, often well into the afternoon.

 The official designation according to the current International Classification of Sleep Disorders (ICSD-3, published in 2014) is Delayed Sleep-Wake Phase Disorder.
 The previous edition (ICSD-2, 2005) called it Circadian Rhythm Sleep Disorder - Delayed Sleep Phase Type.
-The previous ICSD (ICSD-R, published in 1997) used the name Delayed Sleep Phase Syndrome, and that has been widely used in the medical literature and in many popular articles and web sites.
+The version before that (ICSD-R, 1997) used the name Delayed Sleep Phase Syndrome, and that has been widely used in the medical literature and in many popular articles and web sites.
 Delayed Sleep Phase Disorder is also used, and is becoming more common.
-The term Delayed Sleep-Wake Phase Disorder has been proposed for ICSD-3.
+The DSM-5 refers to it as Circadian Rhythm Sleep-Wake Disorder - Delayed Sleep Phase Type.

 No. DSPS is a neurological sleep disorder.
 It can cause psychological problems in that it is extremely difficult to cope with the symptoms, and there is often a lack of understanding from family, friends, employers, and even some doctors.
 It is difficult for most people to understand that abnormal sleep hours may be inflexible and out of a person's control.
 The resultant lack of acceptance may seriously undermine the employment, relationships, and self-esteem of a person with DSPS.